farhan5248/specificationbyprompt/Communicating the strategy to QA/Coach Teams Not Individuals.md

+---
-# Coach Teams Not Individuals
+title: Coach Teams Not Individuals
+---

 Until I joined the QA team, my job titles were either developer, senior developer or development lead.
 I was in fact the least qualified person to manage a QA team in a traditional sense.